CHAMPION316/coffee-forest/README.md

 ### 1.1 Project Goals

 Create a website so that the user can search through various products of coffees and place an order for them.
 Have a shopping cart that allows the user to add their items to with the current total price.
 A login system for the user that will show their shopping history.

+### 1.2 UX

+I decided to go with the color palette found on this image [COLORS](docs/img/color_palette.jpg) which was generated using [coolors](https://coolors.co/).
+This was possible using the home page image that I found on [pexels](https://www.pexels.com/photo/assorted-decors-with-brown-rack-inside-store-683039/).
+From there I based the rest of the page on these 5 colors.